 Conventional, vertically drilled wells (like the ones EnergyFunders drills in the upper Gulf Coast) have some advantages.
-However, many people considering where to invest in oil now overlook them as private equity money focuses on the Permian and other unconventional basins.
+However, many people considering where to invest in oil now overlook them as focus shifts to the Permian and other unconventional basins.

 Some things we consider in drilling vertical wells instead of horizontal: